arunpraba/reactjs.org/src/content/learn/passing-data-deeply-with-context.md

 You didn't do anything special for this to work.
 A `Section` specifies the context for the tree inside it, so you can insert a `<Heading>` anywhere, and it will have the correct size.
 Try it in the sandbox above!

-**Context lets you write components that "adapt to their surroundings" and display themselves differently depending on _where_ (or, in other words, _in which context_) they are being rendered.**
+**Context enables you write components that "adapt to their surroundings" and display themselves differently depending on _where_ (or, in other words, _in which context_) they are being rendered.**

 How context works might remind you of [CSS property inheritance.](https://developer.mozilla.org/en-US/docs/Web/CSS/inheritance) In CSS, you can specify `color: blue` for a `<div>`, and any DOM node inside of it, no matter how deep, will inherit that color unless some other DOM node in the middle overrides it with `color: green`.
 Similarly, in React, the only way to override some context coming from above is to wrap children into a context provider with a different value.